mjhea0/express-testing-mocha-knex/README.md

 process.env.NODE_ENV = 'test';
 ```

 Remember what this does?
 Now, when we run the tests, knex is intilized with the `test` config.

+### Schema Migrations

+placeholder

 With that, let's start writing some code...